Friday, August 1, 2025

 He smiles when he sleeps.

 Roosevelt is the more chill of the two Overlords.
 He was the cuddler until he hit teenagehood.
-And now Roosevelt perfectly content to have someone pet him as they stand nearby, worshiping him.
+And now Roosevelt is perfectly content to have someone pet him as they stand nearby, worshiping him.
 In return, he'll purr like he's running a two-stoke engine.

 The kitten is also extremely patient with his brother.
 Every couple of hours, Leon will jump on Roosevelt and start biting him.
 Roosevelt, when tired of Leon's antics will give him a thwack, generally stopping the fight by using less energy and a lot more power.